shiyis/nlpwshiyi/modules/2d-automatic-differentiation.md

 \toc

 Automatic differentiation (AD) is a crucial technique in the field of machine learning for optimizing models through the training process.
+Please check out [this]() for the introduction of the mathematical foundation behind AD.

 Below attached is a video of one of the lessons from the CMU deep learning classes cmu10714 I find really helpful and useful.
 It's one of the steps of a simple implementation of a ML Module called NEEDLE, and in this video the important gists of automatic differentiation are covered.